CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 | `nvset`  | Allows `show` commands and staging configuration changes. |
 | `nvapply` | Allows `show` commands, staging and applying configuration changes. |

+{{< /tab >}}
+{{< /tabs >}}

-## Enable Remote Access for the root User
+## Enable Remote Access for a root User

 The root user does not have a password and cannot log into a switch using SSH.
 This default account behavior is consistent with Debian.
-To connect to a switch using the root account, you can do one of the
+To connect to a switch using the root account, you can do one of the following:
-following:

 - Generate an SSH key
 - Set a password

-### Generate an SSH Key for the root Account
+### Generate an SSH Key for an Account

 1. In a terminal on your host system (not the switch), check to see if a key already exists: